 Prune in winter or early spring.
 Because of its shape and branching struction, the crown is less prone to branch breakage with heavy winter snow.
 This variety of callery pear is resistant to fireblight.
 'Chanticleer' Pear trees can live in any fertile soil, especially one that is loamy.
 They should be grown in a location with a sunny exposure.
 'Chanticleer' can survive periods of drought, cold, and air pollution, but will not tolerate dry, waterlogged, or alkaline soil.

 Arthur Plotnik, in The Urban Tree Book, suggests the Chanticleer cultivar "is one of the most promising...it is disease resistant, exceptionally cold-hardy, heavily flowered, and richly colored in autumn.
 Reportedly, it even offers a few bonus flowers in fall."

-One downside note here: Some cultivars of the Callery pear, usually the newer varieties, have the ability to grow fruit that produce viable seed.
+Some cultivars of the Callery pear, usually the newer varieties, have the ability to grow fruit that produce viable seed.
 Check Invasive.org's Invasive and Exotic Trees list.
 States now dealing with escaped invasive pears include Illinois, Tennessee, Alabama, Georgia and South Carolina.

 Many cultivars are generally unable to produce fertile seeds when self-pollinated or cross-pollinated with another tree of the same cultivar.
 However, if different cultivars of Callery pears are grown in within insect-pollination distance, about 300 feet, they can produce fertile seeds that can sprout and establish wherever they are dispersed.

 Odor is another concern.
 Where Callery pears are in full bloom, an undesirable odor can be noticed.
 Horticulturist Dr. Michael Durr calls the smell "malodorous" but gives the tree's beauty in the landscape high marks.